 - Annual travelcard: CHF 790.00.
 (No half-fare reductions!); within the city of Bern, juniors (up to the age of 25) and seniors pay: 600.00CHF

-All prices listed here refer to 2nd class tickets.
-As at: December 2019; annual tariff change in December.
+As at: March 2023; annual tariff change in December.